Background pattern

 Pregnancy, breastfeeding, and fertility

-Driving and operating machinery
+Driving and using machines

-Do not drive or operate tools or machinery until you know how this medication affects you.
+Do not drive or operate tools or machines until you know how this medication affects you.

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow the instructions for administration of this medication indicated by your doctor exactly.
 In case of doubt, consult your doctor or pharmacist again.

 Venlafaxine should be taken with food.

-If you have liver or kidney problems, talk to your doctor as your dose of this medication may need to be different.
+If you have liver or kidney problems, talk to your doctor, as you may need a different dose of this medication.

-Overdose can put your life at risk, especially with the simultaneous use of certain medications and/or alcohol (see Taking Venlafaxina Retard Normon with other medications).
+Overdose can put your life in danger, especially when taken simultaneously with certain medications and/or alcohol (see "Taking Venlafaxine Retard Normon with other medications").

-If you interrupt treatment with Venlafaxina Retard Normon
+If you stop taking Venlafaxine Retard Normon

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Rare (may affect up to 1 in 100 people)
+Uncommon (may affect up to 1 in 100 people)

-Very rare (may affect up to 1 in 1,000 people)
+Rare (may affect up to 1 in 1,000 people)

-• Unexplained muscle pain, discomfort, or weakness.
+• Unexplained muscle pain, discomfort or weakness.
 This may be a sign of rhabdomyolysis.

-Other side effects that you should inform your doctor are (the frequency of these side effects are included in the list below “other side effects that may occur”):
+Other adverse effects that you should inform your doctor aboutare (the frequency of these adverse effects is included in the list below “other adverse effects that may occur”):

 • Itching, yellow eyes or skin, dark urine, which are symptoms of liver inflammation (hepatitis).